jonusx/MRCDates/README.md

   }
 ```

-MRCYear iterates through its MRCMonth objects
+* MRCYear iterates through its MRCMonth objects
-MRCMonth iterates through its MRCDay objects
+* MRCMonth iterates through its MRCDay objects
-MRCWeek iterates through its MRCDay objects
+* MRCWeek iterates through its MRCDay objects
-MRCDay iterates through its NSdates for each hour of the day
+* MRCDay iterates through its NSDates for each hour of the day

 Overall, it should be pretty easy to use.